-a.
+- a.
 Semiannual Operating Permit Reports

-Boeing Frederickson shall submit any monitoring reports required to be submitted by this permit to the PSCAA at least once every six months.
-All instances of deviations from permit requirements must be clearly identified in such reports, if they have not already been disclosed in a deviation report pursuant to Q.1.b., below.
+Boeing Seattle shall submit any monitoring reports required to be submitted by this permit to PSCAA at least once every six months.
+All instances of deviations from permit requirements must be clearly identified in such reports.
 All such required reports must be certified by a responsible official consistent with WAC 173-401-520.
 The report periods and due dates are as shown below: